 The regularization weights $\lambda$ were chosen via the L-curve technique \cite{hansen1999curve}, and the coefficient thresholds were chosen in a similar fashion.
+An example L-curve is presented in Figure \ref{fig:l-curve}.
 Specifically, after the regularization weight is chosen, the coefficient thresholds are chosen to be large enough to promote some sparsity of the coefficients while maintaining similar least squares residuals to the non-thresholded case.
 Finally, in addition to the data recorded in Algorithm \ref{alg:weak-PSINDy}, we recorded the snapshots of the temporal modes $\hat{\nu} = [\nu_1(t_n),\ldots, \nu_{16}(t_n)]^\top$ every 1000 time steps to serve as restart points for the model resulting from weak-SINDy in order to counter the error accumulation in time evolution and improve the data reconstruction accuracy.

 Figure \ref{fig:streaming_POD_modes} displays the spatial modes created by Function \ref{func:streaming_POD} and the resulting temporal modes calculated in a streaming process by Eq.~\eqref{eq:temporal-modes}.
 On the last two temporal modes, we have indicated via a vertical black line the time step at which the corresponding spatial mode was added.
 Figure \ref{fig:residuals} displays the values of the residual (see Eq.~\eqref{eq:residual}) over the first 700 snapshots.
 Again, we have indicated where the additional spatial POD modes were added with dotted vertical lines.
 The residual threshold of $10\%$ is indicated with a horizontal dotted line.
 Moreover, the value of the residual if the additional spatial mode was not added is indicated for reference.
 For the data $\tilde{u}(\bm{x},t)$ reconstructed using models from Algorithm \ref{alg:weak-PSINDy}, some additional error is incurred in the regression process in Function \ref{func:Build_and_Solve} for the temporal modes.
-Figure \ref{fig:Error_reconstruction} shows the overall percent error $E(t) = 100 \cdot \|\tilde{u}(\bm{x},t) - u(\bm{x},t)\|_\Omega / \| u(\bm{x},t)\|_\Omega$ in red, as well as the difference between the reconstructed data $\tilde{u}(\bm{x},t)$ and the POD expansion $u_{\text{pod}}(\bm{x},t)$ calculated by
+Figure~\ref{fig:Error_reconstruction} illustrates the model errors over the non-dimensionalized time $\frac{t}{t_{\textup{V}}}$, where $t_{\textup{V}}\approx727$ is the vortex shedding period for this problem.
+The top plot in Figure~\ref{fig:Error_reconstruction} shows the overall percent error $E(t) = 100 \cdot \|\tilde{u}(\bm{x},t) - u(\bm{x},t)\|_\Omega / \| u(\bm{x},t)\|_\Omega$ in red.
+The middle plot reports the difference between the reconstructed data $\tilde{u}(\bm{x},t)$ and the POD expansion $u_{\text{pod}}(\bm{x},t)$ calculated by

 displayed in blue.
 Finally, the bottom plot in Figure \ref{fig:Error_reconstruction} shows the percent error caused by fitting the surrogate to the POD approximation calculated by